Aurora Innovation: History

 In March 2021, Aurora acquired 5D lidar company OURS Technology, a silicon photonics startup.
 Also in March, Aurora announced it was partnering with Volvo Group to develop driverless trucks.
-Of the three largest truck manufacturers, Aurora has partnered with two; the third, Daimler AG, had previously announced it was partnering with Waymo for self-driving technology.

 In November 2021, the company became a public company via a merger with Reinvent Technology Partners Y, a special-purpose acquisition company set up by Reid Hoffman and Mark Pincus which provided $2 billion in additional funding.

 In March 2022, Aurora unveiled its test fleet of autonomous Toyota Sienna robotaxi.
 Following this, In May 2022, Aurora announced the development of the Aurora Beacon platform.
 The platform is a cloud-based mission control system designed for customers to optimise operations of autonomous vehicles via real time metrics such as status, location, and health of vehicles.

-In May 2022, Aurora announced the expansion of the organisations self-driving freight pilot with FedEx.
+In May 2022, Aurora announced the expansion of the organization's self-driving freight pilot with FedEx.
 The expansion is to include service from Fort Worth to El Paso, Texas.
 The new route challenged the company for its longest freight truck journey of about 600 miles, in which they will operate on a weekly basis.
 As of May, Aurora and FedEx have completed a total of 60,000 miles with zero safety incidents, according to the company.

+In March 2023, Aurora had 28 Class 8 self-driving trucks that run on public roads and are used with safety backup drivers.
+Aurora issued a joint application along with Waymo to the Federal Motor Carrier Safety Administration.
+The companies requested a five-year exemption from rules that require drivers to place reflective triangles or a flare around a stopped tractor-trailer truck, to alert other drivers.
+Waymo and Aurora instead want to use warning beacons mounted on the truck cab, to avoid needing human drivers.

+In April 2023, Aurora partnered with Continental to deliver autonomous driving systems for the trucking industry.

+In May 2023, Aurora was featured in Barack Obama's Netflix docuseries Working: What We Do All Day.

+In June 2023, David Maday replaced Richard Tame as CFO.
+In January 2025, Uber CEO Dara Khosrowshahi resigned from Aurora's board of directors.